+The modifications occur in a linked fashion, eventually tracing back to the original template.

+In case of templates, template fields or list elements of simple types, union and enumerated types, the matching mechanism specified in the modified template is simply replacing its corresponding content in its parent.

-The modifications occur in a linked fashion eventually tracing back to the original template.
-If a template field and its corresponding value or matching symbol is specified in the modified template, then the specified value or matching symbol replaces the one specified in the parent template.
-If a template field and its corresponding value or matching symbol is not specified in the modified template, then the value or matching symbol in the parent template shall be used.
+For templates, template fields and elements of record and set types, if a record or set field and its corresponding matching mechanism is specified in the modified template, then the specified matching mechanism replaces the one specified in the corresponding field of the parent template.
+If a record or set field or its corresponding matching mechanism is – implicitly or explicitly by using the not used symbol "-" - left unspecified in the modified template, then the matching mechanism in the corresponding field of the parent template shall be used.
 When the field to be modified is nested within a template field which is a structured field itself, no other field of the structured field is changed apart from the explicitly denoted one(s).

+For templates, template fields and elements of record of and set of types, the above rules specified for records and sets apply with the following deviations:

+if the value list notation is used, only the number of elements listed in the modified template is inherited from the parent (i.e. the list is truncated at the last element of the list notation in the modified template);

-When individual values of a modified template or a modified template field of record of type wished to be changed, and only in these cases, the value assignment notation may also be used, where the left hand side of the assignment is the index of the element to be altered.
+when individual values of a modified template or a modified template field of record of or set of type wished to be changed, and only in these cases, the index assignment notation may also be used, where the left hand side of the assignment is the index of the element to be altered.

 Formal value or template parameters of modified templates inherit the default value or respectively template of the corresponding parameter of their parent templates only, if this is denoted by the dash (don't change) symbol at the place of the parameters' default value or respectively template.